Treatment Effects with Multidimensional Unobserved Heterogeneity: Identification of the Marginal Treatment Effect: Identification

-We study the identification of the following conditional expectations\footnote{In the binary treatment case, by using the identification results of the conditional expectations, \citet{CL09JE} propose a semiparametric estimator of the MTE. \citet{BMW17JPE} also employ the results to identify MTE with discrete instruments.}
+The identification result of conditional expectations enables us to identify measures of treatment effects.\footnote{In the binary treatment case, by using identification results of conditional expectations, \citet{CL09JE} propose a semiparametric estimator of the MTE. \citet{BMW17JPE} also employ results to identify MTE with discrete instruments.} For example, if we set $G(Y)=Y$ as we did previously, we obtain